simonmichael/hledger/doc/SPEC-lots.md

 transfer+fee patterns where the destination receives less than the source sends.

+A sum-based fallback (`negSums`/`posSums`, `hasSumCounterpart`) handles transfers whose postings don't pair one to one (#2692): per commodity, the total unpriced negative quantity and total unpriced positive quantity are accumulated (with the contributing accounts), using the same side criteria as the maps above; a counterpart exists when the totals are equal and the opposite side includes another account.
+Priced amounts are excluded (a priced posting, eg a fee disposal `-0.02 A {$100} @ $100`, is a deliberate trade), and so are auto-split fee dispose fragments (feesplit tag), which would otherwise inflate the outflow total and defeat the match.
+This fallback is used by `shouldClassifyWithCostBasis` only, for unpriced non-feesplit postings; the bare paths already have the commodity-only fallback.

 ### Main functions

 - `journalClassifyLotPostings`: entry point, maps over transactions.